Provably Robust Detection of Out-of-distribution Data (almost) for free

+For CIFAR10, on 3 out of 4 out-distributions ProoD's GAUCs are higher than ATOM's and ACET's AAUCs, i.e. our model's \emph{provable} adversarial robustness exceeds the SOTA methods' \emph{empirical} adversarial robustness in these cases.
+Note that this is \emph{not} due to our retraining, because the authors' pre-trained models perform even more poorly (as shown in App.~\ref{App:OpenImages}).
+On CIFAR100, ProoD's guarantees are weaker and ATOM produces strong AAUCs.
+However, we observe that training both ACET and ATOM can produce inconsistent results, i.e. sometimes almost no robustness is achieved.
+For the successfully trained robust ATOM model on CIFAR100 we observe drastically reduced accuracy.
+Due to the difficulty in attacking these models, it is not unlikely that a more sophisticated attack could produce even lower AAUCs.
+Combined with the fact that both ACET and ATOM rely on expensive adversarial training procedures we argue that using ProoD is preferable in practice.

-On CIFAR10 we see that \method{}'s GAUCs are comparable to, if slightly worse than the ones of GOOD$_{80}$ and strictly worse than the GAUCs of GOOD$_{100}$.
+On CIFAR10, we see that \method{}'s GAUCs are comparable to, if slightly worse than the ones of both GOOD$_{80}$ and GOOD$_{100}$.
+Note that although the presented GOOD models are retrained, the same observations hold true when comparing to the pre-trained models (see App.~\ref{App:OpenImages}).
 However, we want to point out that \method{} achieves this while retaining both high accuracy and OOD performance, both of which are lacking for GOOD.